-At Blizzard we always try to perform a temporary repair on USB flash devices before we resort to chip-off recovery.
+At Blizzard we always try to perform a temporary repair on broken USB flash devices before we resort to chip-off recovery.
 We replace the connectors, check under a microscope for cracked solder joints, lifted TSOP48 pins, blown littelfuse or resistors, etc. It’s only when a problem like a bad controller or snapped PCB presents itself that we rely on chip-off recovery.
 I estimate that only 1 in 5 of our recoveries cannot be repaired and requires removal of the NAND chip(s).
 Here you see a USB device with an SM3253L AE controller and 2 NAND chips that we recovered by removing the chips.

 Next up we have a 3TB Western Digital WD30EZRX that was quoted extremely high by another data recovery shop but we saved the customer some serious $$.
 We do our best to make hard drive recovery affordable for personal users and small business owners.

 We knew the previous week was just too good to be true, plenty of repaired flash devices and not one chip-off required.
 But not this week.
 We had multiple devices that required chip-off recovery.
 All cases were a success.

 We also worked on some older EIDE (PATA) hard drives this week.
 A Maxtor 8.4GB from 1999.
 Yes, you read that right.
 The other PATA HDD was a Seagate ST3160023A 160GB model.
 We still receive a number of old hard drives that need recovery.
 You should always back up important data because new devices get broken or fail, but storing data on old devices without a backup just seems like an even greater risk.
 Don’t take that risk!